astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment.md

 **conda**: Package and environment management system that creates isolated Python installations with specific package versions, essential for maintaining different analysis environments for different telescopes or surveys.

-**defensive programming**: Writing code that anticipates failures (bad pixels, missing FITS headers, cosmic rays) and handles them gracefully rather than crashing, crucial for automated telescope pipelines.
+**defensive programming**: Writing code that anticipates failures (bad inputs, numerical instabilities, convergence issues) and handles them gracefully rather than crashing.

 **environment**: An isolated Python installation with its own interpreter, packages, and settings, preventing conflicts between different projects or different versions of astronomy software.

+**exploratory data analysis** (EDA): A systematic approach to investigating datasets through visualization and summary statistics to uncover patterns, detect anomalies, and identify relationships between variables before formal modeling or hypothesis testing.

-**import system**: Python's mechanism for loading code from external modules, searching through directories listed in sys.path in order until finding the requested package.
+**import system**: Python's mechanism for loading code from external modules, searching through directories listed in `sys.path` in order until finding the requested package.

 **IPython**: Interactive Python — an enhanced interpreter designed for scientific computing, offering features like magic commands, tab completion, and post-mortem debugging essential for astronomical data analysis.